The blueprint Financial Accounting deals with requirements related to financial accounting, taking GAAP-specific requirements into account.

-The financial accounting provided is event-based: journal entries that cover the entire life cycle of a financial or non-financial deal are generated on the basis of business events and periodic accounting events.
+The financial accounting provided is event-based: journal entries, which cover the entire life cycle of a financial or non-financial deal, are generated on the basis of business events and periodic accounting events.

 It is possbile to run multiple GAAPs in parallel or use as an adjustment accounting for a master GAAP.

 For this purpose, it uses a separately configurable accounting logic for each GAAP and transfers accounting transactions into debit/credit entries.

 The generation of debit/credit entries is provided in two steps: